What does STARS primarily support?

 You can be a PI on maximum one proposal, and co-PI on maximum two proposals for the same funding cycle.
 The two proposals can be under same or different subject categories.

 When can I expect to hear about the decision on my proposal?

-Approved/selected proposals will be announced on the STARS website on September 30, 2019.
-Applicants will also be notified by email after the decision is made.
+for the latest information.
+Approved/selected proposals will be announced on the STARS website and the successful applicants will also be notified by email after the decision is made.

 No, the online application form will not expire based on time limit.
 In case of the full proposal submission, applicants have the option of saving all the entered data and completing the application at a later stage till the deadline for the current call.